wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Once a session is setup, ICE consent freshness {{!RFC7675}} SHALL be used to detect non-graceful disconnection and DTLS teardown for session termination by either side.

 To explicitly terminate a session, the WHIP client MUST perform an HTTP DELETE request to the resource URL returned in the Location header field of the initial HTTP POST.
-Upon receiving the HTTP DELETE request, the WHIP resource will be removed and the resources freed on the Media Server, terminating the ICE and DTLS sessions.
+Upon receiving the HTTP DELETE request, the WHIP session will be removed and the resources freed on the Media Server, terminating the ICE and DTLS sessions.

 A Media Server terminating a session MUST follow the procedures in {{!RFC7675}} Section 5.2 for immediate revocation of consent.